-Prior to the identification procedure, the eyewitness shall be instructed;
+Prior to the identification procedure, a GPD Witness Instructions Identification Procedures form shall be completed and the eyewitness shall be instructed:

-- That the eyewitness will be asked to view an array of photographs, or a group of persons and each photograph or person will be presented one at a time. - That it is just as important to exclude innocent persons as it is to identify the perpetrator. - That the persons in a photo lineup or live lineup may not look exactly as they did on the date of the offense because features like facial or head hair change. - That the perpetrator may or may not be among the persons in the photo or live lineup. - That the eyewitness should not feel compelled to make identification. - That the eyewitness should take as much time as needed in making a decision. - That the police will continue to investigate the offense regardless of whether or not the eyewitness makes identification.

-Prior to the identification procedure, the eyewitness should be instructed that, after the identification procedure, he/she will be asked how certain he/she was that the perpetrator was or was not in the lineup.

-That even if the eyewitness is able to make identification, he/she will be asked to finish the procedure by looking at all the photographs or all of the individuals until he/she has completed looking at each one.

-If there are other witnesses, the eyewitness must not indicate to them that he/she has or has not made an identification of a suspect;
+- 1. That the eyewitness will be asked to view an array of photographs or a group of persons, and that each photograph or person will be presented one at a time. - 2.
+That it is just as important to exclude innocent persons as it is to identify the perpetrator. - 3.
+That the persons in a photo lineup or live lineup may not look exactly as they did on the date of the offense because features like facial or head hair change. - 4.
+That the perpetrator may or may not be among the persons in the photo lineup or live lineup; - 5.
+That the eyewitness should not feel compelled to make an identification. - 6.
+That the eyewitness should take as much time as needed in making a decision. - 7.
+That the police will continue to investigate the offense regardless of whether the eyewitness makes an identification. - 8.
+Prior to the identification procedure, the eyewitness should be instructed that, after the identification procedure, they will be asked how certain they were that the perpetrator was or was not in the lineup. - That even if the eyewitness is able to make an identification, they will be asked to finish the procedure by looking at all the photographs or all of the individuals until they have completed looking at each one; - 10.
+If there are other witnesses, the eyewitness must not indicate to them that they have or have not made an identification of a suspect; - 11.
 The officer administering this procedure either does not know whether any of the people in the photographic array or in the lineup were involved in the crime or does not know the sequence in which the eyewitness is viewing the photographs;

-If the eyewitness selects a person or photograph he/she will be asked to provide a statement about the identification.
-If the eyewitness doesn't recognize someone, he/she must say so;
+- 12. If the eyewitness selects a person or photograph they will be asked to provide a statement about the identification.
+If the eyewitness doesn't recognize someone, they must say so; - 13.
+If the eyewitness does not select someone, the police will continue to investigate;